 The proposed access track design and elevated nature of the residential lots will negate this concern.
-The proposed access reserve will include an access track and vegetated strip plus a retaining wall which will physically prevent extension of privately manicured lawns.
-Regard should be made to the design plans provided within Attachment 2 of this submission.
+The proposed access reserve will include a maintenance access track and vegetated strip plus a retaining wall which will physically prevent extension of privately manicured lawns.
+Regard should be made to the design plans provided within Attachment 1 of this submission.